scalar-labs/scalardl/docs/how-to-use-proof.md

 - The ID of an asset record
 - Age of the asset record
-- Nonce of the execution request that creats the asset record
+- Nonce of the execution request that creates the asset record
 - Cryptographic hash of the asset record
 - Digita sigunature of the above four records